sstubbs/postgres-xl-operator/README.md

 In order to make a copy of the database one must copy all the data of each and every coordinator and datanode.
 This means that, when relying on this type of persistence one must:

 1. Create a backup solution using a specified [ persistent storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/), and allow the backend to keep copies of the data between restarts.
-1. You CANNOT decrease the number of executing datanodes and coordinators otherwise data will be lost.
-Scaling up may require the redistribution of tables, information about such operations can be found [here]().
+2. You cannot decrease the number of executing datanodes as data may be lost.
+Scaling up requires the redistribution of tables, information about such operations can be found [here]().
+3. Coordinators must not be scaled to less than 1 as one replica is used to rebuild others when scaled up.

+#### Replication and high availability

+Enabling replication will create a replicated copy of the gtm, all datanodes and one coordinator.
+To fail-over this standby cluster can be promoted to a master cluster by running the following:
+1. `cd operations && ./postgres-xl-cluster-unlink-standby-promote.sh`
+2. Follow instructions

 [ More about replication and high availability.](https://www.postgres-xl.org/documentation/different-replication-solutions.html)

 ## Health check and status

+### Pods

-For the current beta phase, a pod will be considered healthy if it can pass,
+a pod will be considered healthy if it can pass,
 1. pg_isready.
 2. Connect to the gtm, datanodes (all), and coordinators (all).

+### Cluster

+1. Periodic sql can be run by the controller to verify cluster is working correctly.

 ## Some other notes